What are the Symptoms of a Bad Brake Booster?

 How Do You Test A Brake Booster?

-Knowing how to test a brake booster is a great thing to do if you want to ascertain your car has a bad brake booster.
+Knowing how to test a brake booster is a great way to determine whether your car has a bad one.
 Here are some methods that you could use to test your brake booster:

 Check The Response Of The Brake Pedal

 Here is where you run your car engine for a bit before switching it off.
 The next step is to depress the pedal a few times.
 Your brake booster is fine if the depressed pedal gets to a point where you can’t press it any further, not too hard but firm.
-Your brake booster is likely to be bad when the brake pedal does not move this way.
+Your brake booster is likely bad if the brake pedal doesn’t move this way.

 Apply Pressure While Idling